Cast Iron Skillet Shrimp Fajitas

 Instructions

-• Make the chipotle crema.
-If using the table crema, in a small bowl whisk together mayonnaise, crema/sour cream, garlic, lime, and chipotle.
+• Make the Chipotle crema.
+In a small bowl, whisk together mayonnaise, crema/sour cream, garlic, lime, and chipotle.
 If using sour cream, thin the sauce with a little water until desired consistency is reached.
 Milk could also be used.

 • Combine seasonings.
 In a small bowl, combine chili pepper, cumin, oregano, salt, pepper, smoked paprika, garlic powder, and pepper.
 Whisk in 2 tablespoons of oil.